scheid/data-synthesizer/projects/data-synthesizer/README.md

 ###  DataSynthUtil.LOREM_IPSUM

-Get a paragraph of lorem ipsum text.
-For now, this is not configurable; may add some parameters in the future for how many sentences and paragraphs to create.
+Get a paragraph of lorem ipsum text. set a range of paragraphs to generate with `minParagraphs` and `maxParagraphs`.

-example:
+Setting `singleSentence` to true will create just a single sentence for each record.

+example, that will generate between one and four paragraphs:

 ```
 {
   name: 'longText',
-  type: DataSynthUtil.LOREM_IPSUM
+  type: DataSynthUtil.LOREM_IPSUM,

+  singleSentence: false,
+  minParagraphs: 1,
+  maxParagraphs: 4

 }